 Personalized treatment of urinary tract infections

 Some 150 million people all over the world are affected by urinary tract infections (UTIs).
-A bladder infection is often followed by another infection, and researchers at the University of Zurich and ETH Zurich are now investigating why this is the case in the «mTORUS» project.
+A bladder infection is often followed by another infection.
+Researchers are now investigating why this is the case in the «mTORUS» project.

 Contact